ChrisKurz/NCS-Tutorial/DFU/NCSv3.2.0/README.md

 The firmware update image is typically downloaded by the application.
 This is particularly useful for applications that use a wireless stack.
 This way, the wireless stack does not need to be included a second time in the MCUBoot project, thereby avoiding wasted memory.
 However, there are exceptions.
 For example, MCUBoot offers a serial recovery feature that allows MCUBoot to download upgrade images via serial interfaces.

-Here, we'll take a look at both this serial recovery solution and a few solutions via the application.

 ### DFU handled within MCUboot (Serial Recovery)

+In this chapter, we will look at the solution for serial recovery.

 1) [Adding Serial Recovery via UART](mcuboot_SerialRecoveryUART/README.md) to previous project

 ### DFU handled by application firmware

+Here, we'll look at some examples of how to download the update image from the application firmware.